Rick Simpson Oil in Durango

 In our Durango dispensary, we sell one gram of pure CO2-extracted cannabis oil in a glass syringe from Sweet for $50 before tax—it delivers a perfect balance between THC and CBD with lab-tested percentages that simply couldn’t be produced in Rick’s day because cannabis was illegal (you know, without scientists and whatnot like we have thirty years later here in legal Colorado).
+Our dispensary also carries edible full-spectrum cannabis oil capsules from Sweet for $24 including tax.
+Each capsule contains 10mg THC and 2.5mg CBD of unwinterized cannabis oil along with coconut oil.
 Many of our customers are battling cancer and they swear by this stuff.
 They’ll rub it on or eat it or smoke it and they tell me they love it.
 I don’t know if it cures anything yet—time will tell, and many are hopeful—but if you think about it, that doesn’t really matter because it makes suffering people feel better, and that’s important.

 And we sell salves (Mary Jane’s Medicinals) that combine everything Rick Simpson was trying to get into a pleasant-smelling topical.
 Salves such as these are some of the bestsellers on the market, and we sell the one-ounce container for $15 before tax if you’d like to try it for yourself.
 This is the stuff the little old ladies come in for daily.
 They’re usually bright and happy to see me, and I’ll always run over to help them find their driver’s license, usually with a coy smile when I ask to see their I.D.
 And they keep coming back because the better-half of the Greatest Generation seems to love cannabis salve.